The price of a Seasonal Let includes:

 3. You then return one copy to us for our files and keep the other one for your reference.

 4. We also email and invoice for payment.
-Payment terms = 30% non-refundable deposit due to secure your accommodation, then the balance is due on 31st October.
+Payment terms = 30% non-refundable deposit due to secure your accommodation, then the balance is due on 7th October (8 weeks before the start of the season)

 Easy Payment scheme – we offer clients the facility to pay off the balance between the time of booking and the balance due in order to spread the payment load and maybe make life easier.
 You can pay off as much as you like (minimum amount £100) and as often as you like.
 If that is of interest to you, just send payments as you wish.